 The early childhood guided learning packages have been developed by early childhood professionals and learning designers to support learning at home for 3-5 year old preschool children.

 The guided learning packages:

 - can be used by early childhood teachers and families to support children’s learning at home

-- are launched weekly on a Tuesday and can be used in full or in part depending on usual hours of attendance at an early childhood service and the adult guidance and interaction available
+- can be used in full or in part depending on usual hours of attendance at an early childhood service and the adult guidance and interaction available

 - include a range of guided learning and play based activities such as shared reading, singing, physical movement, creative arts and other engaging challenges specifically designed for this age group

 - support children’s learning outcomes and link to the Early Years Learning Framework for Australia

 - are available in digital and printable form and can be adjusted to allow access without technology.